noeoxycode/clean-code-deck/README.md

 #### Before

-* Create a external volume on Docker and name it "clean-code-deck".
+* Create an external volume on Docker and name it "clean-code-deck".

 #### Run